sharife/goldenthread-v2/site/content/productions/benedictus.md

 date: 2007-08-30T06:34:00.000Z
 start: 2007-09-28T06:34:00.000Z
 end: 2007-10-22T06:34:00.000Z
-heading: An ambitious international collaboration among artists from Iran, Israel, and the United States
+heading: An Iran, Israel, U.S. Artistic Collaboration
 description: >-
   Two childhood friends, one Jewish and one Muslim, find themselves estranged and on opposing sides after the 1979 Revolution.
 Propelled by world events and